rgroves/codetv.dev/@_EXPORATION_NOTES.md

 const series: Awaited<ReturnType<typeof getFeaturedSeries>> = [];
 ```

-## Issue #8: Usage of Sanity in Series component in the Supporters component
+## Issue #8: Usage of Sanity in the Supporters component

 The Support component on the index page uses the Supporters component which uses sanity and hits the Unauthorized due to no key issue seen previously.